Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> SL.ranger_All  0.0849 0.1637
 ```

-This shows that `SL.xgboost_All` beats competition by a large margin.
+This shows that `SL.xgboost_All` outperforms the competition by a large margin.
 Since this is a relatively small data set, RMSE produced by `SL.xgboost_All` is probably unrealistically small.
 If we only use the top three models (XGboost, ranger and ksvm) in comparison we get:

 ```r